The psychic connection between the six is abruptly cut as an intruder eerily states that they have entered.

 “Right.
 You asked me if I’ve ever dissected a person alive before.”

 “Good icebreaker though.”

-Atienna supposed Gilbert’s directness could be considered endearing, and she had often wondered how well Bachiru and Gilbert would get along.
+Atienna supposed Gilbert’s directness could be considered endearing, and she had often wondered how well Bachiru or Sefu and Gilbert would get along.
 At this particular moment, however, his behavior was not very endearing at all.

 The image of Yulia’s and Kovich’s and Alexei’s bodies draped over one another on that damp street beneath the illuminated night sky forced its way into Atienna’s mind as she considered Gilbert’s words.
 That trio had been all alone.
 Unable to reach.
 Their choices, neither right nor wrong.